W Idioms

 wild about (someone or something)

-- enthusiastic about someone or something
+- to be enthusiastic about someone or something

 The boys were wild about the new movie.